np1919/Portfolio/index.md

 Welcome to my Portfolio!
 Sorry about the mess -- we're under construction.

-## Intro:
+## Intro: about the process
-The bootcamp experience was intense, and I learned so much about different machine learning modelling techniques.
-I'm excited to learn more about ML; but in the past six months I've been focused on developing my skills as a Python programmer; simple stuff like learning about Git, file systems, and remote (environments and) servers.
+The bootcamp experience was intense, and I learned so much about different `machine learning modelling techniques`.

+I'm excited to learn more about ML, but **in the past five months I've been focused on developing my skills as a Python programmer; as well as learning critical infrastructure rules like version control with Git, file systems, and remote environments and servers.**

 My work this past fall took me down a road of learning in this new, invisible world of programming and data:

-- to explore defining functions;
+	- to explore defining `functions`;
 		- using (batch) `json` API requests
 		- conditional logic

 	- through dynamic programming algorithms;
-	- function wrapper
+		- function `wrappers`
-	- memoization and tabulation
+		- `memoization` and `tabulation`

-- through to developing my own class objects
+	- through to developing my own `class` objects
-	- with @property and @[property].setter function wrappers
+		- with `@property` and `@[property].setter` function wrappers
-	- __init__
+		- `__init__, __repr__, __new__,` (more to go, here!)

 	- to eventually deploying my own Main() class as a script, on a `Heroku` server using `streamlit`.
-	- developed a package, itself with an __init__ :)
+		- developed my own package
+		- Heroku campaign app here : [https://dunnhumby-app.herokuapp.com/](https://dunnhumby-app.herokuapp.com/)

 I'm not all the way there yet, that's for dang sure, but I'm excited to earn an opportunity to learn from others in this fast-growing field.
 I know that data-based technologies will have a massive impact on the future, and, well -- I just love learning about stuff; languages and math, for one.

 Recognizing the underlying mathematical distributions of real-world events is one thing; capturing them as data is something altogether different.
-Representing those distributions and using them to empower others in our community -- I believe that that is where the true value of data-based technologies will eventually be shown.
+Representing those distributions and using them to empower others in our community -- I believe that that is where the true value of data-based technologies will eventually be realized.

 ## Next Steps:
 - Automate model fit/test/eval for `Capstone-Rework`
-- I hope to soon showcase some of my past work in SQL, using S3 buckets or etc.
+- showcase some of my past work in SQL, using S3 buckets or etc. and develop new ETL systems based in SQL.

-## PHOTOS OF EACH NOTEBOOK

-# CAPSTONE REWORK - THE COMPLETE JOURNEY
+# CAPSTONE REWORK - THE COMPLETE JOURNEY [https://github.com/np1919/Capstone-Rework](https://github.com/np1919/Capstone-Rework)
  - developing my own Python package for ETL;
  - a rudimentary RecommenderSystem class object;
  - publishing a clean-data sales analysis of the products in 30 distinct advertising campaigns (before, during, and after), on Heroku using streamlit.